unaschneck/pydar/README.md

 A Python package to access, download, view, and manipulate Cassini RADAR images in one place

-* **Find relevant flyby observation numbers/IDs for a feature, range of latitude/longitudes, or specific latitude/longitude**
+* **Find relevant flyby observation numbers/IDs for a feature, range of latitude/longitudes (or specific latitude/longitude), or a time range (or specific time)**
 	* retrieveIDSByFeatureName()
 	* retrieveIDSByLatitudeLongitude()
 	* retrieveIDSByLatitudeLongitudeRange()